ebruchez/ebruchez.github.io/_posts/2023-05-10-televideo-912-terminal-1.md

 ![The CRT chip](/assets/posts/televideo-912/2x/IMG_3054.jpg){:standalone}

 It's interesting that the terminal uses a fairly simple microcontroller.
 I thought it might have used a Z80 or similar microprocessor, but apparently a much simpler MCU was enough to drive the system.
+The DEC VT100, for comparison, used an Intel 8080 CPU.

 ![The Intel 8035 MCU](/assets/posts/televideo-912/2x/IMG_3048.jpg){:standalone}